 I joke around with my kids that they ought to be “Yes let’s!
 Guys and Gal”, to go to a game or get ice cream or see a show, just because someone suggests it.
 I try to make my rapid response, “Absolutely, let’s do it!”

 One way of viewing the Christian life is that it is a long list of things Not To Do.
 And certainly, there is some truth here, and we see Christians doing plenty of bad stuff.
 Just say no.

 But at the heart of the matter is a ringing Yes: ‘All of God’s promises have been fulfilled in Christ with a resounding “Yes!”
 And through Christ, our “Amen” (which means “Yes”) ascends to God for his glory’ (2 Cor 1:20 NLT).
 God designed our new life in Christ to be positive, open, vital, growing.
 The new life is meant to be lived, not locked away.
 Like the parent who scatters Easter eggs for the little ones to discover, our loving Father delights for us to find new blessings, learn new truths, share our joy with others.
 May we live firmly in God’s truth, in his own armor, but unintimidated by life.

 And yes, I know all about the origins of Easter eggs.
 It’s an illustration.

-“1 Thessalonians, Shogren translation for ZECNT,” by Gary Shogren, PhD in New Testament Exegesis, Professor at Seminario ESEPA, San José, Costa Rica
+“Sure, like, why not?” by Gary Shogren, Professor of New Testament at Seminario ESEPA, San José, Costa Rica